chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 ## Introduction

-[Wolfi](https://edu.chainguard.dev/open-source/wolfi/overview/) is a minimal open source Linux distribution created specifically for cloud workloads, with emphasis on software supply chain security.
+[Wolfi](https://edu.chainguard.dev/open-source/wolfi/overview/) is a minimal open source Linux distribution created specifically for cloud workloads, with an emphasis on software supply chain security.
 Using [apk](https://wiki.alpinelinux.org/wiki/Package_management) for package management, Wolfi differs from Alpine in a few important aspects, most notably the use of glib-c instead of Musl and the fact that Wolfi doesn't have a kernel of its own since it is built to run on containers.

-In this article, we'll see how to leverage Wolfi to create safer runtime environments based on containers.
+In this article, we'll learn how to leverage Wolfi to create safer runtime environments based on containers.
 To demonstrate Wolfi usage in a Dockerfile workflow (using a Dockerfile to build your image), we'll create an image based on the [wolfi-base](https://github.com/chainguard-images/images/tree/main/images/wolfi-base) image maintained by Chainguard.
 The goal is to have a final runtime image able to execute a Python command-line script.

 ### Requirements

 You'll need a local development environment with Python in order to test the demo, and Docker to build and run the application.

 ## Obtaining the Demo App
 We'll use the same demo application from the [Getting Started with the Python Chainguard Image](/chainguard/chainguard-images/reference/python/getting-started-python/) tutorial to demonstrate how to build a Wolfi Python image with a Dockerfile.
-The application files are available on the [edu-images-demos](https://github.com/chainguard-dev/edu-images-demos) repository.
+The application files are available in the [edu-images-demos](https://github.com/chainguard-dev/edu-images-demos) repository.
 We'll start by cloning that repository in a temporary folder so that we can obtain the relevant application files to run the **second** demo from that tutorial.

 The following command will clone the demos repository in your `/tmp` folder: